Czirion/Zamia-bacterial-BGCs/README.md

 ~~~shell
 cat Rast_ID.tsv| while read line ; do old=$(echo $line | cut -d' ' -f1); new=$(echo $line | cut -d' ' -f2) ; newfaa=$(echo $new | cut -d'.' -f1); mv $old.faa $newfaa.faa ;done
 ~~~

+## Phylogenetic tree

+### Run Orthofinder

+Upload to the server a folder called `<genus>_faa/` with all of the genomes in the aminoacid `.faa` format.
+It must include, the constructed MAGs, the related genomes and an outgroup (a genome from one of the downloaded genera different to de genus of interest).

+Put the script `orthofinder.sh` in the directory above `<genus>_faa/` and run it in the server.

+### Make the tree with Ggtree

+Download the results folder `Species_Tree/` to the local machine inside a directory called `zamia-dic2020/orthofinder/`.

+Inside that folder add the `metadata.csv` and run the script `ggtree.R`.
+To see a Knited version of it download `ggtree.html` and open it with a browser.

+## BGC Mining

 ### Run Antismash